Physics-informed deep-learning applications to experimental fluid mechanics: Physics-informed super-resolution of flow fields in time and space

 \section{Physics-informed super-resolution of flow fields in time and space}

 We employ PINNs for super-resolution of flow-field data in time and space from only a limited set of low-resolution measurements containing noise and without having any high-resolution targets.
 The training data for supervised learning consists of only a few very low-resolution snapshots of the velocity components while we aim to obtain a continuous solution for velocity components and pressure.
 We consider three canonical test cases, \ie Burgers’ equation, two-dimensional vortex shedding behind a circular cylinder at $Re_D = 100$ \cite{Raissi2019} and a turbulent minimal channel at $Re_{\mathrm{cl}} = 5,000$ \cite{borrelli_predicting_2022} to show the applicability of PINNs for such super-resolution tasks in fluid mechanics.
-For all tests, we consider the weighting coefficients in the loss function to be equal to one.
+For all tests, we use fully-connected networks and consider the different weighting coefficients in the loss function based on the flow case.
 For Burgers’ equation, we utilized a neural network comprising 8 hidden layers with 20 neurons per hidden layer.
-For the cylinder wake and the minimal channel we used a neural network with 10 hidden layers, each containing 100 neurons.
+For the cylinder wake and the minimal channel, we selected the model architecture based on the findings derived from hyper-parameter tuning process detailed in~\ref{sec:tune_vortex} and~\ref{sec:tune_channel}, respectively.
 For all the models, the hyperbolic tangent is used as the activation function.

-To evaluate the performance of the PINNs in the super-resolution tasks, we define the relative Euclidean norm of errors for a particular component as:

-where $\tilde{V}$ represents the PINN simulation results and $V$ denotes the reference data for a particular component of the solution, which can be either one of the velocity components $(u, v, w)$ or the pressure $(p)$.~Note that $\|\cdot\|$ is the Euclidean norm and $\left<\cdot\right>$ is the average in the time.
+To evaluate the performance of the PINNs in the super-resolution tasks, we define the relative Euclidean norm of errors for a particular component as: { } where $\tilde{\phi}$ represents the PINN simulation results and $\phi$ denotes the reference data for a particular component of the solution, which can be either one of the velocity components $(u, v, w)$ or the pressure $(p)$.~Note that $\|\cdot\|$ is the Euclidean norm and $\left<\cdot\right>$ is the average in the time.
+And, in order to quantify the prediction accuracy, we define the correlation coefficient ($r_{\phi}$) for a particular variable $\phi$ as: { } where $\overline{\cdot}$ denotes the mean value of the quantities.
+The correlation coefficient is in the range of -1 to 1.
+Note that the higher linear correlation between prediction and reference is obtained, the closer the value to 1.